Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Ferndale Barndominium – A quaint and rustic guesthouse in the heart of downtown Ferndale.
 It’s within walking distance of all the shops and one of the best places for “getting ready” photos on your special day.

-Things to Do in Humboldt Redwoods State Park
+How to Spend Your Elopement Day in Humboldt Redwoods State Park

 Bring Dramamine